Saleh-Hayyat/My-Demo/README.md

 # My-Demo
-This is demo for Web Development
+This is demo for Web Development.